TerrenceJChan/tech-blog/README.md

 ## Installation
 Clone over repo from GitHub: https://github.com/TerrenceJChan/tech-blog

 Open the folder in the terminal, and make sure to install the app's necessary dependencies!
-To do this, use the command `npm i`
+To do this, use the command `npm i`.

 Create a file in the root directory named `.env`.
 Fill out your MySQL login credentials in it like the following: